gordonfpanam/ExplodiumBreathingEngines/README.md

 # Explodium Breathing Engines
-Modified jet engines, explodium vapour intakes, and oxidizer tanks for Kerbal Space Program 1.2.2's planet Eve.
+Modified jet engines, explodium vapour intakes, and oxidizer tanks for Kerbal Space Program's planet Eve.
 Also includes a Resources definition for "ExpVapour" (Explodium Vapour), which should be found in Eve's atmosphere only.
 Intended as a jet engine counterpart to OhioBob's Eve Optimized Engines.

 These are configuration files only, no software.
 MIT License similar to OhioBob's part pack.